colcon/colcon-bundle/BUNDLE_FORMAT.md

 1. version - A file with the version of the bundle file format
 1. metadata.tar.gz - A tar archive containing various metadata
 1. pad - OPTIONAL used to write the overlays from a fixed offset
-1. N *.tar files - These tar archives contain overlay'able contents
+1. N number of *.tar.gz files - These gzipped tar archives contain overlay'able contents

 ** Overlay'able - The top level of each of the archives contains a setup.sh that can be sources to overlay this archive's contents on top of the